danjokeny/ScholarshipApplication/README.md

 20.  table for applications is now working correctly --shows name for admin/reviewer
      --does not show name for requestors
+21.  add status to the editForm page.
+     --when requestor adds a new application, they cannot enter status, and defaults to new --when a reviewer/admin edit a application, they can see/change the status

 Change ## -